Last updated 10 am on 28 September 2020.

 Campus research work will continue with the current restricted number of staff and students.
 In addition, essential work on asset maintenance and COVID response continues.
 There are continued restrictions on campus entry.
 An online system for pre-screening health and travel history of visitors as well as campus staff who have been away for over 10 days, has been activated.
 PIs and reporting officers must log into this link to initiate clearance for return of students/staff, and to bring in visitors as per the procedures.

-Quarantine reporting is MANDATORY.
+Reporting your need for quarantine is MANDATORY.
 Those who do not disclose travel history and symptoms as required may be barred from entering campus for an extended period.

 If you have travelled internationally or domestically, by AIR or any other means, you must self-quarantine for 14 days.